PopupViewModel

 featureCount Numberreadonly

-The number of selected features available to the popup.
+The number of selected features available.

 Default Value:0